donut/OCamURL-server/README.md

 ### Known Issues ###

+#### Commands out of sync ####
-* Concurrent MariaDB queries will break with a "Commands out of sync" error.
+Concurrent MariaDB queries will break with a "Commands out of sync" error.
 See [ocaml-mariadb issue #12](https://github.com/andrenth/ocaml-mariadb/issues/12).

+#### Parameter count mismatch ####
+In `Lib.Schema.Generate_alias_mut.insert_alias_with_unique_name` runs into an error when trying to insert a duplicate name:

+> Failure "exec: (0) parameter count mismatch"

+I'm not sure exactly what causes it, but if in `generate_name` of the same module has `Unix.gettimeofday` changed to `Unix.time` and the `generateAlias` endpoint is queried consecutive times very quickly (maybe within a second, before `Unix.time` returns something different than the previous query) this error shows up.

+I've tried reproducing it in a context outside of this GraphQL app, but have not had success yet.